Introduction

 The abundance of options for forced movement has a much more significant impact on the game’s meta than I think the DnD design team anticipated.
 Simple options like Weapon Mastery (Push) are available right from level 1, the Grappler feat makes it easy to drag creatures about, and numerous class and subclass features offer even more options.

-The abundance and accessibility of these options puts players at a massive advantage over enemies which can’t attack at range, which includes huge portions of the Monster Manual.
+The abundance and accessibility of these options puts players at a massive advantage over enemies that can’t attack at range, which includes huge portions of the Monster Manual.
 Using forced movement to put enemies out of reach means that melee enemies may be unable to participate in combat because they don’t have enough movement to get back into melee before being batted away again.

 This also makes area damage effects, even those with small areas, considerably more dangerous.
-In a party with a Fighter using a warhammer, that Fighter could push enemies into small groups for the party’s spellcaster to attack with small AOEs like Acid Splash, Shatter, and Moonbeam, making those spells multiplicatively more effective.
+In a party with a Fighter using a warhammer, that Fighter could push enemies into small groups for the party’s spellcasters to attack with small AOEs like Acid Splash, Shatter, and Moonbeam, making those spells multiplicatively more effective.

-Damage Types
+Damage Types and Damage Resistances

 Creatures no longer have resistance to non-magical bludgeoning/piercing/slashing damage, which was common in the 2014 rules but only served to punish martial characters for participating in games with few magic weapons available.